Social Science (SOCS-SHU)

 Typically offered occasionally

 This course examines the ethics, law, politics, and policy of global environmental issues.
 It provides a broad overview of the key concepts, debates, actors, and issues in global environmental politics.
 The course reviews the development of global environmental regimes in areas ranging from climate change to waste management.
 It equips students with conceptual depth and empirical breadth to critically examine the state of the global environment.
 Prerequisites: None.
 It is recommended, but not required, that students take SOCS-SHU 135 Environment and Society prior to enrolling in this course.
-Fulfillment: CORE STS; Social Science Focus Environmental Studies 300 level.
+Fulfillment: CORE STS; Social Science Focus Environmental Studies or International Relations 300 level.

 Grading: Ugrd Shanghai Graded